alexandair/entra-powershell-docs/docs/conceptual/entraps-versioning-release-cadence.md

 ## Versioning

 The Microsoft Entra PowerShell modules follow [Semantic Versioning](https://semver.org/) for version numbering.
 Versions of Microsoft Entra PowerShell modules fall into one of the following three categories:

-- **Generally available/v1.0**: Module version 1.0.0 and higher without _preview_ in the version.
-Adheres to breaking change policy.
+- **Generally available (v1.0)**: Module versions 1.0.0 and higher without _preview_ in the version are Generally Available, and any breaking changes will correspond to a major version increment.
-- **Beta**: Module less than version 1.0.0.
-Don't adhere to breaking change policy.
-- **Feature preview**: Module version 1.0.0 and higher with _preview_ in the version.
-The feature preview version doesn't adhere to the breaking change policy.
+- **Beta**: Module versions less than 1.0.0 correspond to beta Microsoft Graph APIs.
+Generally, new resource capabilities will debut in the Beta version.
+You can expect breaking changes and deprecations in the Beta module from time to time.
+Use of Beta in production environments is not supported, and we make no guarantees that a beta feature will be promoted to the current version.
+- **Feature Preview**: Module versions with preview in the version are feature previews for Microsoft Entra PowerShell.
+You can expect breaking changes and deprecations in preview versions, and use in production environments is not supported.

+## Modules

 There are two Microsoft Entra PowerShell modules:

-- **[Microsoft.Graph.Entra](https://www.powershellgallery.com/packages/Microsoft.Graph.Entra/)**: Installs the GA/v1.0 module to manage Microsoft Graph resources with `/v1.0` API version.
+- **[Microsoft.Graph.Entra](https://www.powershellgallery.com/packages/Microsoft.Graph.Entra/)**: Installs the GA(v1.0) module to manage Microsoft Graph resources with `/v1.0` API version.
 - **[Microsoft.Graph.Entra.Beta](https://www.powershellgallery.com/packages/Microsoft.Graph.Entra.Beta/)**: Installs the Beta module to manage Microsoft Graph resources with `/beta` API version.

 ## Release cadence